Best Legal Marketing Software for Attorneys

 Is FlashCrafter suitable for solo attorneys or only for larger firms?

 FlashCrafter is specifically designed for solo attorneys and small law firms (1-10 attorneys).
-The pricing ($50/month) is affordable for solo practitioners, and the platform gives you enterprise-level marketing tools without requiring a marketing team to manage them.
+The pricing (quality-focused growth plan) is affordable for solo practitioners, and the platform gives you enterprise-level marketing tools without requiring a marketing team to manage them.
 If you are a solo attorney competing against larger firms with bigger budgets, FlashCrafter levels the playing field.

 What happens to my leads and client data if I cancel?